Quick Start

 Deployment

-Deployment should be fairly straight forward: boot off the USB device, get prompted for a device name, and the deployment of the FFU and drivers should happen automatically.
+Deployment should be fairly straight forward: boot off the USB device and the deployment of the FFU and drivers should happen automatically.
+If you selected Prompt for Device Name or another supported device naming option, that naming step will happen during deployment.

 If you have any questions or run into any issues, open a discussion in the Github repo.